nyonks1471/BlueNyonks/README.md

 # BlueDucky Ver 2.1 (Android) 🦆

-Thanks to all the people at HackNexus.
+.
 Make sure you come join us on telegram=https://t.me/+qBKeSHrLPPBhODA8
 NOTES: I will not be able to run this on a laptop or other device outside of a raspberry pi for testing.
 Due to this, any issues you have will need to be resolved amonsgt each other as I do not have the spare funds to buy an adapter.
 <p align="center">
   <img src="./images/duckmenu.png">